gunin08/Security-System/README.md

 Now all of these things can only be scanned with the help of a camera and supporting software which we do not have.
 So instead of getting information from the software about the above mentioned criteria, in our code the above criteria will be input from the user.

 We have made a hypothetical database as well which would allow you to run the code and test it.

+For running our program, simply run the 204face_recProject.py file.
+Rest other files are more information on our project or attempts of making something even better.
+Hope you like our Project.
+Made by:- Nakul Bhalla, Keya Patel and Gunin Singh Bhatia ( Group 17 )